 The Bulletin Board public report allows owners of RECs and RRCs to post their certificates to this publicly accessible report for the purpose of finding potential buyers.
 If there are no offers available the message "No Records." will display.
-An account holder that wishes to pursue an offer posted on the Bulletin Board should contact the administrator to facilitate the transaction.
+An account holder that wishes to pursue an offer posted to the Bulletin Board should contact the owner using the contact information provided when drilling down on the hyperlinked Account Holder Company name.